-House Budget Would Decimate World Bank Funding
+House Bill Would Decimate World Bank Funding

 The House is pushing a bill that would slash World Bank funding by almost half — a far deeper cut to the international finance organization than even President Donald Trump’s budget proposed.

-On July 12, the GOP-led House Appropriations Committee released its State and Foreign Operations Bill, representing its vision for the 2018 fiscal year budget for the Department of State, security responses, and humanitarian missions.
+On July 12, the Republican-led House Appropriations Committee released its State and Foreign Operations bill, representing its vision for the 2018 fiscal year budget for the State Department, security responses, and humanitarian missions.
 The World Bank would receive $541 million less than what the president requested, according to a draft copy of a report on the bill reviewed by Foreign Policy.

 The bulk of the cut comes from the International Development Association (IDA), one of the five agencies together referred to as the World Bank Group.
 The IDA received just under $1.2 billion in 2017, but the House budget bill would dramatically slash its funding to less than $659 million for 2018.